Velleman

 Velleman is a Belgian producer and distributor of electronics, in particular for hobbyists.
 In a blog post introducing the products, RadioShack claimed Velleman to be "the undisputed leader in do-it-yourself kits and components".

-The company was founded in 1972 as a family-owned maker of do-it-yourself electronic kits, and incorporated as Velleman NV in the 1980s.
-It is headquartered in Gavere in East Flanders, 10 km south-west of Ghent, has 165 employees worldwide and a turnover of 37 million euros (2009).
+The company was founded by Koen Velleman in 1974 as a family-owned maker of do-it-yourself electronic kits, and incorporated as Velleman NV in the 1980s.
+It is headquartered in Gavere in East Flanders, 10 km south-west of Ghent, has 93 employees worldwide and a turnover of 28 million euros (2023).